Gunsmith Cats: Anime

 A three-part original video animation anime adaptation was created.
 This adaptation is an original story for the characters but includes several references to the manga storyline.

 The anime adaptation was directed by Takeshi Mori.
 Although Mori was interested in cars, he had no knowledge of guns and had made an effort to research them for the production.
 He made sure the story was interesting to prevent the anime from focusing only on the guns and cars.
 The music for the anime was composed by former Weather Report drummer, Peter Erskine.
 During production of the anime adaptation, members of the staff made several trips to Chicago to scout locations, including visits to a Gun Shop and a Police Academy.
 During these trips the staff were able to handle and fire real guns for research, something not possible in Japan with its gun laws.
 A Shelby Cobra GT-500 was recorded in Hollywood for sound effects purposes, and almost all of the other sound effects were recorded using Foley.

-The series was also referenced in the Nintendo 3DS game Project X Zone 2.
+A anime comic that compiled the first two episodes of the series was published as one volume on August 23, 1996.